6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Communication

 We encourage clear communication between patient and dentist.
 That way, we can meet your specific needs while we provide your custom dental treatment.
-Ask us if you need accommodations during your visit, including sedation, pauses during treatment, or earphones to drown out noises.
+Ask us if you need accommodations at your visit, like sedation, pauses during treatment, or earphones to drown out noises.
 We will be glad to accommodate you.

 Sedation Dentistry

-Our state-of-the-art dentist office has two types of sedation dentistry options: oral and nitrous.
+Our state-of-the-art dentist office offers two types of sedation dentistry: oral and nitrous.
 Oral conscious sedation involves taking a pill before the appointment.
-It will keep you completely relaxed and calm during the appointment while remaining conscious.
-Most people do not remember the”appointment.
+It will keep you completely relaxed and calm during the appointment while you are still conscious.
+Most people do not remember the”appointment.”

-“itrous oxide, or “laughing gas,” is a gas you breathe with oxygen through a mask.
+“Nitrous oxide, or “laughing gas,” is a gas you breathe with oxygen through a mask.
 Dentists have safely used this sedation for many years to help anxious patients get through their dental appointments.
-You will remain awake during the appointment but in a complete state of relaxation.
+You will remain awake but in a complete state of relaxation.

 Under sedation, you will not feel any pain.
 Sedation is also completely safe.
 We can reverse the effects of sedation if needed.